 Families trust public media to provide content that is safe, fun, free, and educational for their children.
 CPB supports children's content that is innovative, reflects the diversity of its audience, and responds to the nation's leading educational needs and priorities.

 Work It Out Wombats!, produced by GBH, supports problem solving and accomplishing tasks for preschoolers using ways of thinking and ideas at the core of computer science.
-Work It Out Wombats! will premiere in early 2023.
 Work It Out Wombats! is also funded through CPB’s 2020-2025 Ready To Learn Cooperative Agreement with the U.S. Department of Education and PBS.

 Rosie’s Rules, produced by 9 Story Media Group, provides children 3-6 with social studies lessons about how a community works, helping them develop awareness of themselves as individuals and as part of a broader society.

 Alma’s Way, produced by Fred Rogers Productions, is created by Sonia Manzano to give children ages 4-6 the power to find their own answers to their problems, express what they think and feel, and respect others.